 Definition

 PPN 006 is the single biggest change to UK public procurement in a decade.
-If you bid for government or NHS contracts, you need to understand it — because without a published Carbon Reduction Plan, your bid will be rejected before anyone reads it.
+If you bid for UK public-sector work, your tender pack will often ask for a published Carbon Reduction Plan — without one, your bid may be excluded at the selection stage.
 According to the UK Government, public procurement is worth over £300 billion annually, and PPN 006 uses that spending power to drive decarbonisation across 5.5 million SMBs in the supply chain.

 A compliant CRP must include quantified emissions data, reduction targets, and a net-zero commitment.
 It follows a specific structure defined by the Crown Commercial Service and must be published on your website.